castacks/castacks.github.io/_team/rebecca_martin.md

 link-new-tab: true
 ---

-Rebecca is a third year PhD student at the Robotics Institute, Carnegie Mellon University.
+Rebecca is a fifth year PhD student at the Robotics Institute, Carnegie Mellon University.
 She received a B.S.E. in Computer Systems Engineering and a B.S. in Mathematics from Arizona State University.
-Her research interests span robustness for machine learning, multi-agent systems, and perception.
+Her research interests span AI safety, cybersecurity, and perception.
 In her free time, Rebecca enjoys playing the piano, cooking, and reading.

 ## LinkedIn ##
 [https://www.linkedin.com/in/rebeccacmartin](https://www.linkedin.com/in/rebeccacmartin)